 Anxiety, trauma, and development

-If physical symptoms appear, consult a physician.
+If physical symptoms persist, consult a physician.

 Yoga Philosophy and Key Books